frostwebsite/frostwebsite.github.io/README.md

 # Disclaimer
 We don't host any of these streams ourselves.
 All these are publicly available from other sources/sites on the internet.

 Want your channel[s] removed?
-Send an e-mail to popsicle@eclipso.uk / voxelcool@gmail.com (Preferably both as I can't guarantee I'll check one more than the other) and I'll purge the stream[s] asap.
+Send an e-mail to hlvoxel@tuta.io / voxelcool@gmail.com (Preferably both as I can't guarantee I'll check one more than the other) and I'll purge the stream[s] asap.

 Not trying to cause any harm, just want to provide people with good entertainment from a list that actually works.